MacBook Air 2017 Release Date: Refresh Coming This Year? April Launch Hinted

 As for the speculated specs, fans are hoping to see an Intel Kaby Lake chip with upgraded RAM.
 Other features that might finally make the MacBook Air a competitor in the computing industry includes an E-ink keyboard, trackpad support for the Apple Pencil, and Retina display.

-The E-ink technology will allow the MacBook Air keyboard to be fully customizable in terms of languages and shortcuts.
+The E-ink technology will allow the MacBook Air keyboard to be fully customizable regarding languages and shortcuts.
 The trackpad feature was seen in a patent that indicates the Apple Pencil, which only works on touch surfaces, being able to work on the trackpad.
 Lastly, the Retina display that is a standard for MacBooks will finally enable the Air to join the ranks of its cousins.

 But, these are all far-fetched ideas considering that Apple merely bumped up the minimum RAM last year.
 Nonetheless, the Cupertino company might still be planning big things for the MacBook Air 2017.
 Fans are advised to wait for news in April.